aehrc/smart-forms/README.md

 In development mode, create a `.env.local` file in the `apps/smart-forms-app` directory and tweak the environment variables as needed.

+> Note: in the local development mode, set VITE_PRESERVE_SYM_LINKS=false so that it allows `tsc -w` to watch the latest changes.
+If preserveSymLink: true local changes will be ignored.

 ### Run app locally